Battle of Culloden: Night attack at Nairn

+As a result, it was one hour before dawn when Murray's leading elements reached Culraick, still 2 mi from the intended crossing point over the River Nairn.
+After a heated debate, Murray concluded the attack should be aborted, but this message was not communicated to the 1,200 men under Perth.
+While Murray led his detachment back to camp along the Inverness road, Perth continued, unaware of the change in plan.
+One account claims his troops made contact with government sentries before realising their colleagues had turned around.
+Although some historians suggest the night attack might have remained viable if he had continued, most argue their numbers were too small to have any effect.

 Not long after the exhausted Jacobite forces had made it back to Culloden, an officer of Lochiel's regiment, who had been left behind after falling asleep in a wood, arrived with a report of advancing government troops.
 By then, many Jacobite soldiers had dispersed in search of food or returned to Inverness, and others were asleep in ditches and outbuildings.
 Several hundred of their army may have missed the battle.

 Battle

-After the abortive night attack, the Jacobites formed up in substantially the same battle order as the previous day, with the Highland regiments forming the first line.
-They faced north-east over common grazing land, with the Water of Nairn about 1 km to their right.
-Their left wing, anchored on the Culloden Park walls, was under the command of the titular Duke of Perth, James Drummond; his brother John Drummond commanded the centre.
+After the abortive night attack, the Jacobites formed up in substantially the same battle order as the previous day, the Highland regiments forming the first line.
+They faced north-east over common grazing land, with the River Nairn about 1 km to their right.
+Their left wing, anchored on the Culloden Park walls, was nominally led by James Drummond, titular Duke of Perth, while his brother John commanded the centre.
 The right wing, flanked by the Culwhiniac enclosure walls, was led by Murray.
-Behind them, the Low Country regiments were drawn up in column, in accordance with French practice.
-During the morning, snow and hail "started falling very thick" onto the already wet ground and later turned to rain, but the weather turned fair as the battle started.
+Behind them, the conventionally trained Lowland regiments were drawn up in accordance with French practice.
+During the morning, heavy snow and rain saturated the already wet ground, although the weather cleared just before the battle started.